sonuk430/Javascript-Coding-Challenge-/readme.md

 # JS Challenge

+This coding challenge is designed to help you practice JavaScript skills that are commonly tested in technical interviews.

+## Table of Challenges

-### Q1.
-Write a JavaScript program to find which 1st January is a Sunday between 2014 and 2050.
+### Q1.Write a JavaScript program to find which 1st January is a Sunday between 2014 and 2050.

 <details>
 <summary>Click to view code</summary>